Antichess/skype-image-grabber/README.md

 *Note: This script was written in Python 3.7.*

 ### Requests
 [Python requests](https://pypi.org/project/requests/) are required in order to request from the Skype API server.
-If you don't have Skype API, open up `cmd` and put the following command to install Python requests:
+If you don't have Python requests, open up `cmd` and put the following command to install Python requests:
 ```
 $ python -m pip install requests
 ```
 Make sure you are in a version that is at least **Python 3.6** in order for requests to work.
+If you don't know if you have it or not, you can run the command regardless.

 # Usage
 ### Getting your Skype data